-The Government is committed to delivering an additional crossing that, at a minimum, provides for additional road connections between Auckland's North Shore and the CBD.
+The Government is committed to delivering an additional crossing that, at a minimum, provides for additional road connections between Auckland's North Shore and the central business district (CBD).
 It will seek to reduce the upfront cost of this project to taxpayers by tasking the NZTA with identifying options for private funding, including through equity financing and value capture mechanisms.